 Automated Trust: You will establish your practice as the authoritative voice in your specialty, building trust with patients before they even pick up the phone.

 77% of patients now begin their healthcare journey on a search engine before they ever pick up the phone to book an appointment.
-However, visibility is binary: 75% of users never scroll past the first page of search results.
+However, in the world of search, visibility is binary: 75% of users never scroll past the first page of search results.
 If your practice isn’t in the top 10 results, you are invisible to three out of four potential patients.

 The ROI Opportunity